JuliaOttolino/Austin_Urgent_Accidents/README.md

 - 👀 I’m interested in History, Art, Sports and Culture.
 - 🌱 I’m currently learning new things everyday.
 - 💞️ I’m looking to collaborate on Data Analytical advancements.
-- 📫 How to reach me IG: @ott01love ; Email: J01motto@gmail.com
+- 📫 Check out my blog page: WeHave2Cents.com to keep up with my projects...
+OR contact me at IG: @ott01love ; Email: J01motto@gmail.com

 <!---
 JuliaOttolino/JuliaOttolino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.